centrahq/api-documentation/pages/05.api-references/01.api-intro/docs.md

 ### [REST] DTC webshop API (Checkout API)

-If you are building a front end for your brand or DTC store, either as a website or a mobile app, you should probably look into using the Checkout API.
+If you are building a front end for your brand or DTC store, either as a website or a mobile app, you should probably look into using Checkout API.
 It's our hybrid webshop API, able to operate both in Client and Server mode, giving you access to products catalog, prices, payments, checkout, shipping options, vouchers, anything you need to build a webshop.
 To read more about building a front end using Checkout API, visit [Creating Front End for Centra store](/fe-development) section.

 #### Shop API [deprecated]